brendawon/diet_calc/README.md

 Diet Calc is NOT simply a BMI calculator (although, it was inspired by [The App Brewery's BMI Calculator](https://github.com/londonappbrewery/bmi-calculator-flutter) and the beautiful design of [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator)).
 It performs nutritional calculations to help clinicians assess the needs of their patients and incorporates intuitive input fields to enhance user experience.
 As a mobile Flutter app, Diet Calc can be used on both Android and iOS, allowing dietitians easy access to estimated needs wherever they are.

-Focus on making clinical judgments - let Diet Calc do the math.
-Developed and coded by a Registered Dietitian for dietitians.

 # Demo
 <div align="center">
 <table>